snoyberg/posa-chapter/warp.md

 A standard way to keep consistency in Haskell is `MVar`.
 But `MVar` is slow,
 since each `MVar` is protected with a home-brewed lock.
-Instead, we used another `IORef` to refer the list and `atomicModifyIORef` to manipulate it.
+Instead, we used another `IORef` to refer to the list and `atomicModifyIORef` to manipulate it.
 `atomicModifyIORef` is a function to atomically update `IORef`'s values.
 It is fast since it is implemented via CAS (Compare-and-Swap),